Dancho/scoutool/README.dev.md

 ## Starting the development server

-To start the Development Server just run the development docker-compose-file:
+To start the Development Server just run the development docker-compose-file using the following command:

 ```bash
 docker-compose -f docker-compose.dev.yml up --build